selizondo/lora-finetune/README.md

 ## What It Does

 Fine-tunes a 7B-parameter model using QLoRA (4-bit base + LoRA adapters) so it answers ML interview questions in a consistent, concise technical style.
-Runs on a single 16GB GPU or free Colab A100 (~40 min for 1000 examples).
+Runs on free Colab T4 (15GB) — no paid GPU needed (~80 min for 1000 examples).

 ---